 Agreed Value Optional Coverage

 No discussion of coinsurance would be complete without discussion of the Agreed Value Optional Coverage [Property] and the Business Income Agreed Value Optional Coverage [Business Income].
 As a result of the issues discussed above inherent in making sure adequate insurance is being maintained to avoid a coinsurance penalty in the event of a loss, the insured is able to obtain this “Agreed Coverage” which temporarily suspends the insurance policy coinsurance clause.
-By submitting a statement of values reflecting an insurable value of the property to be insured to underwriters (and once reviewed and accepted by underwriters), this optional coverage suspends the coinsurance clause until the expiration date of the optional coverage, typically one year.
+By submitting a statement of values reflecting an insurable value of the property to be insured to underwriters (and once accepted by underwriters), this optional coverage suspends the coinsurance clause until the expiration date of the optional coverage, typically one year.
 If the optional coverage lapses and is not renewed with updated values, the policy automatically reverts back to the coinsurance clause.
 Typically, a small additional premium is charged for the optional coverage.

 It should be noted however, that with the agreed value option, the insurer is required to pay “no more for loss of or damage to covered property than the proportion that the Limit of Insurance for the property bears to the applicable agreed value.”5 In other words, the optional coverage requires that the insured carry the amount of insurance stated in the agreed values.
 For example assume the following: